fleschutz/PowerShell/Docs/set-profile.md

 ## set-profile.ps1 - Sets the PowerShell profile for the current user

-This script sets the PowerShell profile for the current user.
+This PowerShell script sets the PowerShell profile for the current user.

 ## Parameters
 ```powershell